 Palm Estates, 51-hectare township development designed to be a city within Talisay City.
 The first residential project was launched in the last quarter of 2016.
-Land Development for the first phase is complete and house construction is already on-going land development for the next phase will commence in 2022.
+Land Development for the first phase is complete and house construction is already on-going.